Merchant Taylors' School: Case Study

 In addition, ICE-deterring signage was supplied along with the chargers to stop the charging bays being blocked by non-EV driving staff.

-Using Pod Point’s back office Smart Reporting system, the school was able to set a custom pricing tariff.
+Using Pod Point’s back office Site management Service, the school was able to set a custom pricing tariff.
 With a cost recovery pricing model, the school’s chargepoint fee could be used to cover the costs of their energy usage.

 Pod Point were also able to facilitate Merchant Taylors’ School part-funding the cost of the installation by using the Office for Zero Emission Vehicles (OZEV) Workplace Charging Scheme (WCS).
 The WCS can be claimed by any business to reduce the cost of installing chargepoints by £350 per socket, up to a maximum of 40 sockets and a total maximum saving of £14,000*.